MarcoTerzulli/conftur_terzulli/README.md

 		* ```preprocess_opencitations.ipynb``` - Jupyter Notebook for managing the preprocessing of the OpenCitations dump.
 Script for sequential processing and merging of all files in a directory.
 Possibility of merge with CSV resulting from the processing of a subset of the dump.
 		* ```XMLToCSV.py``` - Python script for converting the DBLP Dump from XML to CSV.
 The script was made by *Thom Hurks* (see References section)

-	* **2 - Conference Location Web Scraping** - Folder containing the notebooks for managing the web scraping on conference locations
+	* **2 - Conference Location Web Scraping** - Folder containing the notebooks for managing the web scraping of the conference locations
 		* ```1 - dblp_add_locations_from_raw_dblp_dump.ipynb``` - Jupyter Notebook for adding the DBLP conferences locations using the proceedings data extracted from the RAW XML DBLP Dump.
 		* ```1 - mag_fix_locations_from_raw_dblp_dump.ipynb``` - Jupyter Notebook for fixing the missing Microsoft Academics Graph conferences locations using the proceedings data extracted from the RAW XML DBLP Dump.
 		* ```2 - dblp_location_scraper.ipynb``` - Jupyter Notebook for fixing the missing DBLP conferences locations via web scraping to the DBLP website.